 Turkey is synonymous with rich historical heritage.
 The country has some iconic and remarkable architectural marvels that draw an increasingly large number of globetrotters.
 The Mediterranean coastline, ancient ruins, and grand palaces – each experience is unique and memorable.
-However, there is more to the fascinating land of Turkey than just the Topkapi Palace in Istanbul or the ‘fairy chimney’ rock formations of Cappadocia.
-Holidayme lists a few such amazing sights and places to visit in Turkey that are lesser known and need your immediate attention.
+Visit Turkey and find out that there is more to this fascinating land than just the Topkapi Palace in Istanbul or the ‘fairy chimney’ rock formations of Cappadocia.
+Holidayme lists a few such amazing sights and unexplored places in Turkey that need your immediate attention.

 1. Butterfly Valley